Buying a pleasure craft

 Before you buy a pleasure craft in Canada, you should make sure it complies with the following requirements:

-Manufacturers and importers must place a HIN and compliance notice (if needed) on every boat they sell in Canada after demonstrating that it meets the construction standards.
-If you see a new boat for sale that does not have the required HIN and compliance notice, ask the seller to get them for you before you buy.
+Hull Serial Number: Manufacturers and importers must ensure that a Hull Serial Number is placed on every boat to be sold in Canada (after demonstrating that it meets the relevant construction standards).
+If you see a boat for sale that does not have the required serial number, insist that the seller get it and inscribe it before you buy.

-Since there may be export requirements in the country where you plan to buy the boat (and the trailer if you are buying one), contact the appropriate authorities in that country well in advance to find out what they are.
+- Since there may be export requirements in the country where you plan to buy the boat (and the trailer if you are buying one), contact the authorities in that country to find out what they are.

 - Date modified: